Characters from Anime and Manga that are just that... totally... awesome.

 Hanataro Yamada is possibly the weakest character in Bleach, but when he tries to go up against Byakuya without even his zanpaku-to to save Rukia, despite the fact he was utterly terrified?
 That's when he became awesome.

-Sajin Komamura (Aka: Captain Furry), a Gentle Giant outside of battle and Big, Badass Wolf in battle.
-I know he's not seen much, and has gotten owned in 2 of 3 uninterrupted battles (lastest one left him unconcious, and still hasn't gotten back up 6 episodes later).
+Sajin Komamura (Aka: Captain Furry), a Gentle Giant outside of battle and Noble Wolf in battle.
+He's not seen much, and has gotten owned in 2 of 3 uninterrupted battles (lastest one left him unconcious, and still hasn't gotten back up 6 episodes later).

 Barragan Luisenbarn.
 As the token old man, it seemed as though he was simply going to be the Espada's answer to Yamamoto, but as soon as he used ressureccion, he proved that he has even more of a right to the title of "Death God" than the actual shinigami.
 He's a skeleton lord with an enormous axe and an even bigger god complex whose breath, Respira, instantly rots anything it touches, including magical spells.
 To top it all off, the only thing that could take him down was his own Respira.
 How could anyone not think that this guy is made of 100% pure, undiluted awesome?